-This last quarter CETF has been working with BAA partners to review the grant closeout process including review of financial expenditures and documentation.
-Only two out of the 8 BAA partners will continue after Q3 of 2012.
-CETF completed its annual financial audit which will be submitted to NTIA once it is accepted by the CETF Board of Directors at their meeting in late October.
+In Q4 of 2012, CETF continued to work with BAA partners to review the grant closeout process including review of financial expenditures and documentation.
+Only one out of the 8 BAA partners will continue after Q4 of 2012 primarily to provide expertise on improving website accessibility for people with disabilities.